aarora79/whatsapp-analytics/README.md

 ## Exporting chat history from a WhatsApp group

 I did this on an Android phone but should be similar on others as well.
+Get a dump of the chat history of a WhatsApp group requires you to be a member of that group.
 On the top right corner press the icon for the three dots, then select more and then select export chat.
 This will allow you to email a text file of the chat history.
 Once you have the chat history file in the email, you have the raw data we need for this analysis.

 ## Preprocessing the raw data